maniospas/Blombly/docs/basics/builtins.md

 Similarly to numeric operations, the expression `variable |= func;` reassigns to a variable.
 In this case, however, the leftwise function is applied first, enabling the pattern `variable |= func1|func2|...;`.
-We call the modelled property that is common across function outputs a *semi-type* given that it is semantically guaranteed for subsequent code.
+The modelled property is considered to semantically hold true for subsequent code, bringing strong typing conventions.
-It brings strong typing conventions by ensuring that a desired state is maintained for subsequent code.

 !!! info